pollev/Kringlecon-2-Turtle-Doves/index.md

 [*] ending @ 12:28:23 /2019-12-20/
 ```
-Excellent, now sqlmap has al the info it needs to dump the database.
+Excellent, now sqlmap has all the info it needs to dump the database.
 So lets do exactly that.
-Instead of a full dump however, we will be a little bit more specific to save some time!
+Instead of a full dump however, we will be a little more specific to save some time!

-We list all the databases in the table, we find the `elfu` database and list all its tables.
+We list all the databases on the server, we find the `elfu` database and list all its tables.
 We spot the `krampus` table.
 Which is what we will dump.

 ```
 root@pv-kali:~# sqlmap --proxy=http://localhost:8080 --url="https://studentportal.elfu.org/application-check.php?elfmail=testelf%40gmail.com&token=blah" -p elfmail --dbs